Viterbo's conjecture for certain Hamiltonians in classical mechanics: Further questions and examples

 \subsection{A higher-dimensional example}

-We are going to generalize the above two-dimensional example to dimensions $n>2$.
+We are going to generalize the above two-dimensional example to dimension $n>2$.
 We will not be able to determine the shortest closed trajectory, but will prove that Viterbo's conjecture holds in this case.

 \begin{theorem} Viterbo's conjecture holds for the convex body in $\mathbb R^{2n}$ defined by

 \end{theorem}